The Bankrate promise

 If you already have an emergency fund and you’ve either applied money toward debt or don’t have any debt, then put at least some of your tax refund into a high-yield savings account.
 It could be money that’s earmarked for a down payment on a home, a wedding or saving for a vacation.

-“I would sweep that whole refund into saving towards whichever goal is the next priority,” Landau says.
+“I would sweep that whole refund into saving towards whichever goal is the next priority,” says financial planner Landau.
 “Don’t let it hit your checking account.
 Sweep it right out.”

 You don’t have to earmark a savings account now.
 Your life goals will probably change as you age.
 So just having that money in your savings account will allow you to easily adapt as priorities shift.
 You can either lump all your savings into a single account or place funds in separate high-yield savings accounts to make sure that money meant for one purpose doesn’t get casually used for something else.

-In the old days, banks offered tiered balances to encourage you to put all your money at a single institution to get the highest APY.
+To get the highest APY, banks used to offer tiered balances to encourage customers to put all their money in a single institution.
 But now online banks, generally, offer the best APYs and require low or no minimum balance in return.
 There are several accounts with competitive yields that have no or low minimum balance requirements.

 5. Deposit some of your tax refund into a CD